ericbeland/enhanced_errors/README.md

 - **Standalone**: Does not rely on any external libraries.
 - **Lightweight**: Minimal performance impact, as tracing is only active during exception raising.
 - **Customizable Output**: Supports multiple output formats (`:json`, `:plaintext`, `:terminal`).
-- **Flexible Hooks**: Allows redacting or modifying captured data via the `on_capture` hook.
+- **Flexible Hooks**: Redact or modifying captured data via the `on_capture` hook.
 - **Environment-Based Defaults**: For Rails apps, automatically adjusts settings based on the environment (`development`, `test`, `production`, `ci`).
 - **Pre-Populated Skip List**: Comes with predefined skip lists to exclude irrelevant variables from being captured.
-- **Redaction Support**: Enables removal of Personally Identifiable Information (PII), healthcare data, and other sensitive information.
 - **Capture Levels**: Supports `info` and `debug` levels, where `debug` level ignores the skip lists for more comprehensive data capture.
-- **Capture Types**: Captures the first `raise` and the last `rescue` by default.
+- **Capture Types**: Captures variables from the first `raise` and the last `rescue` for an exception by default.
-- **Global Variable Capture**: Although global variable capture was previously supported, it is no longer functional.
-This is acknowledged in the documentation.
+- **No dependencies**:  EnhancedErrors does not ___require___ any dependencies--it uses [awesome_print](https://github.com/awesome-print/awesome_print) for nicer output if it is installed and available.

+EnhancedErrors has a few big use-cases:

+* Data-driven bugs.
+For example, if, while processing a 10 gig file, you get an error, you can't just re-run the code with a debugger.
+You also can't just print out all the data, because it's too big.
+You want to know what the data was the cause of the error.
+Ideally, without long instrument-re-run-fix loops.

+If your logging didn't capture the data, normally, you'd be stuck.

+* Debug a complex application erroring deep in the stack when you can't tell where the error originates

+* Faster TDD - Often, you won't have to re-run to see an error--you can go straight to the fix.

+* Faster CI -> Dev fixes.
+When a bug happens in CI, usually there's a step where you first reproduce it locally.
+  EnhancedErrors can help you skip that step.

+* Faster debugging.
+In general, you can skip the add-instrumentation step and jump to the fix.

+* Heisenbugs - bugs that disappear when you try to debug them.
+EnhancedErrors can help you capture the data that causes the bug before it disappears.

+* "Unknown Unknowns" - you can't pre-emptively log variables from failure cases you never imagined.

+* Cron jobs and daemons - when it fails for unknown reasons at 4am, check the log and fix--it probably has what you need.

 ## Installation

-Add this line to your application's `Gemfile`:
+Add this line to your `Gemfile`:

 ```ruby
 gem 'enhanced_errors'
 ```

-And then execute:
+Then execute:

 ```shell
 $ bundle install